samchristywork/untitled-game/README.md

 ## Dependencies

-You will need Rust, Cargo, the Rust webassembly target architecture, and Wasm Pack.
+You will need Rust, Cargo, the Rust webassembly target architecture, and WASM Pack.
 You can get the latter two with these commands:

 ```